scylladb/scylladb/HACKING.md

 Scylla has a number of requirements for the file-system and operating system to operate ideally and at peak performance.
 However, during development, these requirements can be relaxed with the `--developer-mode` flag.

-Additionally, when running on under-powered platforms like portable laptops, the `--overprovisined` flag is useful.
+Additionally, when running on under-powered platforms like portable laptops, the `--overprovisioned` flag is useful.

 On a development machine, one might run Scylla as